sakthimanikandan845/email-templates/README.md

 The package provides an action to build the class if the file does not exist in app\Mail\VisualBuilder\EmailTemplates.

 ![Build Class](./media/BuildClass.png)

-Note: I think we could easily implement a GenericMailable class to eliminate the need to create classes for each mail type.

 Currently generated Mailable Classes will use the BuildGenericEmail Trait

 ```php
 <?php